A Plan B has never been more important than it is right now.

 Most important in the context of our current circumstances, it also could be the only legal way to travel to another country in the event of another lockdown… meaning establishing residency overseas can be the key to real independence and ultimate control over your future.

 The good news is that you have several easy and quick options for gaining the legal right to spend as much time as you want somewhere else.

 Among the 200+ countries in the world, how do you choose where best to establish alternative residency?

 Start with what kind of lifestyle you think you’d most enjoy.

 Immigration law, tax incentives, available paths to citizenship, and potential investment return are all important secondary considerations.
 These opportunities, challenges, and restrictions can help you choose among a shortlist of places you think you might like to live, but they should not alone determine your course.

 Thinking broadly, you have three options for how to establish residency in another country… by qualifying for:

 Understand, as you’re shopping options, that not all residency visa programs allow you to work (that is, a residency visa is not the same as a work permit)… and, as well, that not all residency programs lead to citizenship.
 If a second passport is an agenda for you and you hope to acquire it through residency, make sure the residency track you decide on obliges in this regard.

-Other practical considerations when choosing among the many available residency options are taxes (will you be liable for them in the country where you’re thinking about becoming a resident?); required time in the country (Ecuador, for example, restricts the amount of time you can be outside Ecuador during your first two years of residency; you can’t leave the country for more than 90 days per year); and ease of access (this is especially important if you intend to divide your time between or among more than one country).
+Other practical considerations when choosing among the many available residency options are taxes (will you be liable for them in the country where you’re thinking about becoming a resident?); required time in the country (temporary residency permits in Colombia require you to be in the country at least once every 6 months, for example, and Belize requires you to spend at least 30 days a year in residence); and ease of access (this is especially important if you intend to divide your time between or among more than one country).